 Next, dry off their legs and apply olive oil (vegetable oil or similar), gently rubbing it in with a toothbrush.
 Make sure it gets up and under the scales.

-Bedbugs may not readily spring to mind with chickens, but chickens can certainly suffer from them.
+Bedbugs may not readily come to mind with chickens, but chickens can suffer from them.

 The Centers for Disease Control and Prevention state that an adult female bedbug will lay about 5 eggs daily throughout her life.

-The most effective way to prevent bedbugs is to keep the hen house clean and to dust with an approved poultry dust periodically.
+The most effective way to prevent bedbugs is to keep the hen house clean and to dust it with approved poultry dust periodically.

 Note: Make sure to wear gloves and any other protective equipment you require when dusting.

 The worst infestations are usually seen during the hotter months, so extra vigilance is needed during the summer.

-There are two similar types of flea: the European chick flea is the most common flea present over much of the US.
+There are two similar types of fleas: the European chick flea is the most common flea present in much of the US.

 Its’ cousin, the Western chick flea (aka black hen flea), is mainly limited to the Pacific Northwest and Canada.

-To treat either type of flea you need to dust all your birds with an approved poultry dust or diatomaceous earth* (even if some of your birds don’t appear to be infected- if one chicken has fleas, they all do).
+To treat either type of flea, you need to dust all your birds with approved poultry dust or diatomaceous earth* (even if some of your birds don’t appear to be infected- if one chicken has fleas, they all do).